 Twenty-five per cent of the adult population report low satisfaction with life overall and 22 per cent report high satisfaction.
 Men and women generally report similar levels of quality of life on most indicators, however a larger proportion of women report low satisfaction with physical health compared to men, and men are somewhat less satisfied with their social relationships than women.

 There are greater differences in subjective quality of life across the various age groups.
 Young adults more frequently report a poor quality of life than those who are slightly older.
 This applies to many areas, but young people in particular report low satisfaction with mental health, their economic situation, leisure time and sense of meaning in life.
-Between 37 and 47 per cent of 18–24-year-olds give low scores for these indicators, while the proportion with low scores in the general population ranges between 27 and 36 per cent.
+Between 31 and 38 per cent of 18–24 year-olds give low scores for these indicators, while the proportion with low scores in age groups above 18-24 ryear-olds ranges between 10 and 34 per cent.
 The age group 67–79 years reports the highest quality of life in most areas.
-The exceptions here are sense of mastery and optimism for the future, where a large proportion of older adults give low scores.
+The exceptions here are sense of mastery and optimism for the future, where a larger proportion of older adults give low scores.

 Also in the oldest age group, 80 years and over, we see some of the same patterns as in the age group 67–79 years.
 The oldest age group has relatively high scores in life satisfaction, sense of meaning in life and satisfaction with mental health and leisure time, but low scores in optimism for the future and sense of mastery.
 However, in the age group 80 years and over, several factors impact on the interpretation of the data, such as low response rates and considerable non-response bias, which means that the figures are not representative of all older people in the population.
 Persons living in institutions, for instance persons living in nursing homes, are not part of the sample, and the results are not representative for elderly living in institutions.